 4) Ethical and sustainable buying behaviour

 According to Anya Hindmarch, a leading fashion, luxury, and beauty expert, both customers and brands need to meet in the middle to make the fashion industry more responsible.
 Currently, she believes that the fashion industry is in a transition phase.
 Consumers are more likely to consume less but pay more if brands were to accept a lower profit margin.
 While fast fashion is predominantly about volume, it is possible to get consumer behaviour to shift once again by designing sustainable clothing that will last longer and be chic for years to come.
 COVID-19 has driven brands and consumers to focus more on sustainability and responsibility.
-Allowing brands that have already integrated it into their internal and external strategies to flourish.
+This allows brands that have already integrated it into their internal and external strategies to flourish.

-As people begin to look down on fast fashion because of its ethical implications regarding sustainability and human rights.
-Slow fashion has become a popular alternative.
+As people begin to look down on fast fashion because of its ethical implications regarding sustainability and human rights, slow fashion has become a popular alternative.
 A big part of this trend involves brands creating “seasonless” fashion with the intention for clothing to be used throughout the year for a long time.
 The goal was to go against season trends and urge designers to create pieces that will remain in style.
 This has allowed brands to develop higher-quality pieces with higher price tags that consumers are willing to spend money on.

 5) Inclusivity prevails

 In the past many consumers have voiced frustration at the lack of clothing options to fit diverse body types.
 Many brands in the past failed to create clothing that fit people that did not wear the conventional sizes.
 Even before 2020, more brands were attempting to embrace body positivity and celebrate bodies of all shapes and sizes.
 This has led to a more inclusive fashion “standard.”
-Inclusivity isn’t just about body shapes; it has also involves creating neutral pieces for people of various skin tones.
+Inclusivity isn’t just about body shapes; it has also involved creating neutral pieces for people of various skin tones.
 By creating styles that work for more people, the fashion industry has added more representation to their campaigns.
 Progressive brands have also started hiring models of different races with different body types for consumers to see people who look like them and who they can relate to.

 6) Fashion week turns into entertainment